Secure Bail for White Collar Crimes 24/7

 Bribery: Bribery results from a gift given in exchange for personal influence or a change in behavior.
 For example, offering a police officer $100 to forego a ticket would count as bribery.

 Fraud: A broad term, fraud results from the intentional deception of another individual for personal gain.
-Fraud can also occur from misinformation utilized to damage another person’s reputation.
+Fraud can also occur when misinformation is utilized to damage another person’s reputation.

 Identity Theft: This counts as the intentional presentation of oneself as another person for financial gain.
 The gain could come in the form of fraudulent credit cards or other monetary benefits derived from this person’s name.